 The one drawback to our beautiful new home was the kitchen.
 This is typically a big factor most home buyers consider when purchasing a home.
 It was outdated and slightly on the small side, but it wasn’t a deal-breaker for us.
 It just needed my own touch on it.
 We had other projects that had to come first.
 A great cost-saver for us was simply painting the existing cabinets and changing out the hardware for a more modern look.
 This really lightened up the kitchen making it more inviting and made it appear larger.
 The next task was the counter.
 The backsplash was also the same laminate material and design of the counter so we changed that too!
 Check out my Peel and Stick Tile Backsplash Review for more budget-friendly ideas for your next DIY project.

 Laminate is a very popular choice for counters because it’s inexpensive and functional.
 Overtime, however, they can become stained, discolored, or suffer damage from cuts and scratches in the surface.
 That being said, you can transform a laminate countertop into something beautiful without completely blowing your budget with some considerations.

 Choosing Your Epoxy Resin

-When I first did my research on how to resurface a laminate countertop with epoxy I found there were several kits designed specifically for this task making it much easier for a first-time DIYer.
+When I initially researched how to resurface a laminate countertop with epoxy I found there were several kits designed specifically for this task.
+This make it much easier to narrow down the choices for a first-time DIYer.
 There are epoxy refinishing kits for different purposes so be sure to get one that’s right for your project.
 If you’re refinishing a kitchen countertop where food is prepared you want to ensure a few things first before buying an epoxy coating such as:

 - Heat Resistant: the last thing you want is a countertop you’ve spent a great deal of time and money on to become quickly ruined by a hot pan or small kitchen appliance.